Size-adaptive Hypothesis Testing for Fairness: Proofs

 \end{proof}

 Furthermore, we point out that by Slutsky's Theorem \citep{slutsky1925stochastische} one can use the covariance $\hat \sigma$ estimated from the data, instead of the population one.

-We now show that the asymptotic normality of the statistical parity estimator $\mathrm{SP}_n(S)$ (Theorem 1) follows from Theorem 2 by expressing it as a smooth function of the empirical mean of a categorical random variable.
+We now show that the asymptotic normality of the Statistical Parity estimator $\mathrm{SP}_n(S)$ (\cref{thm:convergence}) follows from \cref{thm:general_convergence} by expressing it as a smooth function of the empirical mean of a categorical random variable.

 \begin{theorem1}[Central Limit Theorem for Statistical Parity] Let $\sigma(S) = \sqrt{V^\top \, \Sigma_4 \, V}$, where \( V = \left( \frac{p_{0,S}}{(p_S)^2},\, \frac{-p_{1,S}}{(p_S)^2},\, \frac{-p_{0,\bar{S}}}{(p_{\bar S})^2},\, \frac{p_{1,\bar{S}}}{(p_{\bar S})^2} \right), \) and $\Sigma_4$ is defined in Equation 4 of the paper.
 Then